 Moon Facies and Steroid Treatment

 Long-term use of steroids such as prednisone can cause many of the same signs and symptoms of Cushing's syndrome.
-Although more than 10 million Americans take these types of medications, many may be affected by moon facies but not know its cause.
+Although millions of Americans take these types of medications, many others may be affected by moon facies but do not know its cause.